1976 NCAA Division III football season: Postseason

 The 1976 NCAA Division III Football Championship playoffs were the fourth annual single-elimination tournament to determine the national champion of men's NCAA Division III college football.
 The championship game was held at Garrett-Harrison Stadium in Phenix City, Alabama for the fourth consecutive year.
 Like the previous championship, eight teams competed in this edition.

 Playoff bracket

+Coaching changes

+This list includes all head coaching changes announced during or after the season.